rbondoc96/artemis/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 Any contributions you make are **greatly appreciated!**

 1. Fork the project
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)